KhatalNikita12/Customer_Management_System/README.md

 ## 4️⃣ Launch
-php artisan key:generate

-php artisan storage:link

-php artisan serve
+# php artisan serve

-text
+in one terminal and another terminal run the command

+# npm run build

 **✅ http://127.0.0.1:8000**